climate-action-kits/pxt-fwd-edu/Gr3-wind-lvl2.md

 ## Step 15
 Now, change the speed of that ``||fwdMotors:set leftServo to 50 %||`` block to be 0%.

-~hint Why did we did that?
+~hint Why did we do that?
 -  A speed of 0% will stop the motor hint~